HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 (the vampire Count Strahd von Zarovich, for instance).
-Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.\
+Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.<br/>
 You can use this feature a num ber of times equal to
 1 + your Charisma modifier.
 When you finish a long rest, you regain all expended uses.